ayrat555/ayrat555.github.io/_posts/2018-02-27-cronenberg.md

 ### Background

 A couple of weeks ago I finally found some time to dive into emacs's [org-mode](https://orgmode.org/) and I found it very useful.
-For those who don't what org-mode is, it is a mode for keeping notes, maintaining TODO lists, and doing project planning with a fast and effective plain-text system.
+For those who don't know what org-mode is, it is a mode for keeping notes, maintaining TODO lists, and doing project planning with a fast and effective plain-text system.

 I personally use it for planning my day, keeping track of my work tasks and gym programs.
 I synchronize org-mode files with my Android phone using open source [Orgzly](http://www.orgzly.com/) app (by the way, there are a couple of apps for ios too).

-Org-mode has amazing deadlines and scheduling feature.
+Org-mode has an amazing deadlines and scheduling feature.
 I got an idea to write a simple Rust app that will notify me about scheduled events in my org-mode files.
-[The project](https://github.com/ayrat555/doomsday) has working title 'Doomsday'.
-I use macOS at work and some linux distro at home so I decided to use cron for scheduling system notifications.
+[The project](https://github.com/ayrat555/doomsday) has a working title of 'Doomsday'.
+I use macOS at work and a linux distro at home so I decided to use cron for scheduling system notifications.

-I encountered the first problem when I was writing interaction with crontab files: rust ecosystem has a library for parsing cron command entries but it uses nighly version of Rust, also the older version of [nom](https://github.com/Geal/nom) (parser combinator framework) is used there.
+I encountered the first problem when I was writing interaction with crontab files: rust ecosystem has a library for parsing cron command entries but it uses nightly version of Rust and an older version of [nom](https://github.com/Geal/nom) (parser combinator framework).
 I decided to write a simple cron parser myself.

 ### Parsing cron command entries